What help can you get if you can’t pay your important bills and debts?

 If you can’t afford your IVA now because prices have gone up, ask your IVA firm to reduce your monthly payments or even complete your IVA.

 But if you are renting, another option may be to fail your IVA and have a DRO instead.
-The DRO rules were changed in summer 2021 so you may now qualify for one even if you didn’t at the start of your IVA.
+The DRO rules were changed in 2021 so you may now qualify for one even if you didn’t at the start of your IVA.

 For DAS & Protected Trust Deeds (Scotland), see Can’t Pay Trust Deed or DAS? by a Scottish adviser.